 Cambridge House Grammar School is proud to continue a consistent intake of over 200 students who choose to study in Sixth Form.
 Prior to entry into the Sixth Form, students are provided with one-to-one interviews ensuring a curriculum choice which will suit their ability and career aspirations.
 Senior students at Cambridge House Grammar School can expect to be part of a professional learning community of young people who are actively involved in all aspects of school life.

 Sixth Form students are supported by a Pastoral Care team, led by the Head of Sixth Form and two Heads of Year.
-A dedicated team of Form Teachers meet with their classes three times a week in order to monitor progress, set targets and follow a bespoke programme which supports the students with their own personal development, career planning and preparation for life beyond school.
+A dedicated team of Form Teachers meet with their classes once a week in order to monitor progress, set targets and follow a bespoke programme which supports the students with their own personal development, career planning and preparation for life beyond school.
 The level of stress that students experience is also monitored on a continual basis by Form Teachers, with interventions such as Stress Management Sessions being put in place at key points throughout the school year.
 The Head of Sixth Form, whose office is situated within the Sixth Form Centre, operates an ‘open door’ policy where students may drop in to discuss any concerns they may have and ask for advice.

 The application procedure for prospective Prefects is rigorous and for the top candidates includes a presentation and formal interview with the Principal and Senior Teachers.
 The Senior Prefect Leadership Team is a driving force in both the Sixth Form and the school as a whole.
 They take on the role of Peer Mentors where they link with Year 8 form classes to ensure that our younger pupils settle into school quickly.
 They are also responsible for organising major events such as the Sixth Form Induction activity, Year 14 formal and charity fundraisers.
 The Head Boy and Head Girl lead the Senior School Council which provides a voice for the students and a direct link to the Head of Sixth Form, Principal and the Board of Governors.